srk-ullagallu/notes/running/rk8s.md

 ReplicaSet is a configuration

 ReplicationController configuration is maintained by

+all the pods goaway so however

+just remove the controller not the pods just use `kubectl delete <rs> --cascade=orphan`

 Labels and selectors are used to map 2 different Objects the k8s

 isolating pods from rs just remove labels of pods

+pod deletion cost when down scaling happen which pods get ridoff[youngest pods should deleted] using annotation we some metadata to the pod which will help us to do some extra ops like pod deletion cost

 some of the values are mutable[can|be|changed] and immutable[cannot|changed]